 So–—how can managers rest assured that their hybrid teams are performing as needed while keeping top talent happy?

 Keep reading to discover 5 common leadership mistakes to avoid and best practices to cultivate great hybrid management skills.

 One of the pitfalls of managing a distanced team is the feeling that you have to overdo things in order to avoid losing track of all the moving parts.

-In practice, however, this creates a culture of micromanagement that leads to employees feeling like they’re being watched at every turn.
+In practice, however, this can lead to a culture of micromanagement and leave employees feeling like they’re being watched at every turn.